Comorin Navratra Thali Review : 10+ Dishes That Spell Navratra Magic

 SO good, you will forget that you’re fasting!
 Read our full review of the Comorin Navratra Thali.

 A Navratri thali from a gourmet restaurant?
 What more could we ask for?
 Navratri Thalis have been discussed, ordered, tasted, and reviewed at Mishry HQ for nearly a week.
 We have tasted in the last few days more kuttu puris, aloo ki subzi, samak ki khichri, and paneer koftas than we have this whole year! (not that we are complaining).
 Comorin, a Gurgaon based restaurant, and a recipient of several top awards last year, is doing a limited edition Comorin Navratra thali menu.
-We reviewed the same and this is how it went.
+We reviewed this Navratri menu and here is how it went.

 Navratri, or Navratras, is a Hindu festival celebrated in India where Indian goddesses are worshipped for a period of 9 days.
 A large section of the population observes fasts or dietary restrictions during these days.
 Fast-friendly ingredients include kuttu ka atta (buckwheat), samak ke chaawal (barnyard millet), kaddu (pumpkin), paneer (cottage cheese), singhare ka atta (water chestnut flour), sabudana (tapioca), and of course aloo (potatoes).